hustZhangYu/Group-meeting/README.md

 Unbounded quasiperiodic models and anomalous mobility edges.\
 Perturbation calculation for Multifrctal states.\
 The origin of MBC region and Ergodic breaking.
 (Python code and need to be future organized.)

+### 2023.6.11
+strong disorder renormalization group\
+ground state in Heisenberg model\
+RSRG-X calculate the excited states\
+Avalanche in MBL can also use the SDRG.\